Surfspots

 Miramar

-A noble elegant beach between the high class hotels in the most expensive area of Biarritz.
-You might find a Rolex watch on the beach, or see a naked millionaire getting tanned.
-Miramar has a beach break that offers good waves most of the time.
-Pay attention to the tides, because the sandy beach disappears at high tide making it tricky to get out of the water.
-Be aware of the currents and underwater rocks.
+An elegant, upscale beach nestled between luxury hotels in Biarritz’s most exclusive district.
+You might stumble upon a lost Rolex in the san or spot a millionaire sunbathing au naturel.
+Miramar features a beach break that delivers good waves most of the time.
+Keep a close eye on the tides, as the sandy beach virtually disappears at high tide, making exits tricky.
+Watch out for strong currents and submerged rocks.

 • Low to Mid Tide